eumerme/password-generator/README.md

 # password-generator

 - an application that generates random passwords.
-Also, it's a poc to understand how docker works in fullstack applications
+Also, it's a poc to understand how docker and github actions work in fullstack applications

 ## To test